7 Symptoms of a Bad PCV Valve & Replacement Cost

-The most common symptoms of a bad PCV valve are a rough idle and engine performance issues, along with a check engine light on your dashboard.
-You may also notice that your engine has high oil consumption and see blue smoke coming from the exhaust.
+The most common symptoms of a bad PCV valve include a rough idle, poor engine performance, and the Check Engine Light appearing on your dashboard.
+You might also notice increased oil consumption or blue smoke coming from the exhaust.

 1. Check Engine Light